Sun-Lab-NBB/ataraxis-automation/docs/source/welcome.rst

 Welcome to ataraxis-automation API documentation page
 =====================================================

-ataraxis-automation is a Python library that provides CLI-scripts and utility functions used by Sun Lab automation pipelines.
+ataraxis-automation is a Python library that provides CLI-scripts used by Sun Lab tox-based automation pipelines.

 This library is part of the broader 'Ataraxis' science-automation project, developed in the `Sun Lab <https://neuroai.github.io/sunlab/>`_ at Cornell University.